vincentfrenz/Rfrenz/README.md

 The Rfrenz function
 -------------------

-This function generates a criterion (true) network given all the perceptions perceived in a network.
-The criterion network is then compared to all perceptions in order to determine the similarity between a respondent and thier perception of the network.
+This function generates a criterion network given all the perceptions perceived in a network.
+The criterion network is then compared to all perceptions in order to determine the similarity between a respondent and their perception of the network.

 #### Arguments

-`dat` - A list of socio matricies that represent respondents. `criterion` - A true (criterion) netwrok of the socio matricies to be computed. `accuracy` - An accuracy measure to be computed
+`dat` - A list of socio matricies that represent respondents. `criterion` - A criterion netwrok of the socio-matrices to be computed. `accuracy` - An accuracy measure to be computed.

 ``` r
 rfrenz_acc(list_respondent, criterion = "ILAS", accuracy="s14")